wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 ```

 A MARC value may have a subfield denoting a "part" of the series, this should
-be separated from the series title, and presented in a new field, `subPart`
+be separated from the series title, and presented in a new field, `partName`

 In the case of 830, 430 nd 490 fields, this is in the $v subField.